-Cathodoluminescence (CL) is photon emission stimulated by an electron beam.
-CL can be used to investigate the distribution of recombination centers in semiconductors including extended defects such as dislocations and grain boundaries, stress fields, compositional fluctuations, and other important features.
-CL has enabled imaging of the electronic and optical properties of semiconductor structures with an ultimate resolution of about 20 nm.
+CL is photon emission stimulated by an electron beam.
+It has enabled imaging of the electronic and optical properties of semiconductor structures with an ultimate resolution of about 20 nm.

 Both spectroscopy and imaging modes are accessible to most CL instruments.
 In spectroscopy mode, a spectrum of the emitted light is obtained over a selected area under observation in the electron microscope.
 In imaging mode, a map of the photon intensity (energy resolved with a spectrograph) is acquired instead.